pulkin/micropython/ports/gprs_a9/README.md

   **Returns**: a list of SMS messages.

-  **Raises**: `CellularRegistrationError` if not registered on the network.
+  **Raises**: `CellularError` if not registered on the network.
 This is because network registration process interfers with most other SIM-related operations.

 ##### GPRS #####